averissimo/r-analysis-covid19/README.md

 Source code is available at [averissimo/r-analysis-covid19](https://github.com/averissimo/r-analysis-covid19).
-The design of the report was made in [R programming language](https://www.r-project.org/).
+All the data and analysis was processed in [R programming language](https://www.r-project.org/).

-Data is retrieved from official sources.
+Data is retrieved from official sources and is not in real time.
+It is updated once or twice a day in those sources, which reflect in the reports in under an hour.

+#### Data

 World data is retrieved from [EU CDC](https://data.europa.eu/euodp/en/data/dataset/covid-19-coronavirus-data)